Purlingbrook Falls and Warringa Pools Done Differently

 Tree roots growing around cascading waterfall in rainforest

-There are plenty more lookouts that are a short drive away such as the Best of All Lookout that offers the most magnificent view of Tweed Valley.
+There are plenty more lookouts that are a short drive away such as the Best of All Lookout that offers the most magnificent view of the Tweed Caldera.
 If the visibility is relatively good on the day, you should be able to see Mt Warning and as far as Byron Bay.
 Other times you may visit and you won’t be able to see 3 metres in front of you because the clouds are so dense.
 Make sure you stop at some of the cafes and shops around this area to support local businesses and be mindful that you’re not blocking the driveway of any of the locals if carparks are overflowing.
 As always, we ask all of our Kokoda Challengers to respect our beautiful Australian landscapes; take only photos, leave only footprints!

 KOKODA CHALLENGE INFO